fablabbcn/smartcitizen-docs/docs/start.md

 *set wlan ext_antenna XXX*

-- Get the MAC address of the kit
+- Get the MAC address of the kit by typing:

 *get mac*

 - Copy/Save the answer for further use.

-- Exit and go back to the normal operational mode
+- Exit and go back to the normal operational mode by typing:

 *exit*

-*Note: You have to replace XXX with your value, filling any space with the dollar ($) character .

 STEP 2: Registering your kit online